TowerBR/backup_software_testing/test_04_Evernote_Duplicacy.md

 ![Graph01][1]

-Uploads were also smaller with fixe chunks
+Uploads were also smaller with fixed chunks

 ![Graph02][2]